maicher/maicher.github.io/_posts/2016-08-03-how-to-design-a-solid-database-for-rails-application.md

 ActiveRecord validations can not be rely on.
 Using ActiveRecord models speeds up the development process, but using them without a solidly designed database can lead to frustrations and to lots of maintenance work, when data will start loosing its integrity in production.

-When you aim for a solid database design, learn about foreign keys and start using them.
+When you aim for a solid database design, learn about foreign keys constraints and start using them.
 Start using uniqueness validations not only in ActiveRecord models, but at a database layer as well (including unique indexes on groups or inside json fields).
 Use not-null constraints if column can't be blank and specify a default value.